facebookresearch/fairseq/examples/MMPT/README.md

 ('Fingerspell the letter A in German Sign Language.', 70.70125579833984)
 ```

 As expected, the model scores the lowest with random text and higher with the designed prompts.
-It also scores the correct prompt for the letter A the highest, and it scores the same for upper and lower cases since we use `bert-base-uncased` which is case-insensitive in FingerCLIP.
+It also scores the correct prompt for the letter A the highest, and it scores the same for upper and lower cases since we use `bert-base-uncased` which is case-insensitive.

 ## Isolated Sign Language Recognition